-Nothing beats a big bowl of fresh homemade roasted vegetable salsa.
-This has a nice fresh flavor, and can be made as hot as you want by using more or less jalapenos.
+Nothing beats a big bowl of fresh homemade roasted vegetable salsa!
+This has a nice fresh flavor and can be made as hot as you want by using more or fewer jalapenos.

 The Hubby and I both prefer a less chunky version of salsa, and I blend everything in a large food processor.
 And the salsa has developed over the years and I discovered that I love roasting the veggies beforehand.
-I like to mix up my peppers too!
-The latest batch I added a dried guajillo and ancho pepper, along with a canned ancho chili, and blackened a couple jalapenos and hatch peppers.
+I like to mix up my peppers too, I’ve added a dried guajillo and ancho pepper, along with canned ancho chili, or used hatch peppers.
 Other times I’ve roasted fresh poblanos if I can find them.

 The tomatoes roast very quickly, followed by the tomatillos and peppers.
 Make sure to keep an eye on them!
-I think roasted vegetable salsa is my number one choice for salsa.
+I think roasting the vegetables is my number one choice for salsa.
 Roasting adds a smokey hint to the salsa, bringing it up a notch.
 I like to place the veggies under the broiler in my Ninja-8-in-1 (or oven) until charred or char over the flames on a gas stove.
 Due to the “liquidy” nature of the tomatoes and tomatillos, just roast everything on a foil lined pan.

 Roasted Vegetable Salsa

-- Slice the onion into thick steak-like pizzas, leave the skin on.
-Heat the BBQ to high.
+- Slice the onion into thick slices, leave the skin on.
+Heat the BBQ or broiler to high.
 Roast off the vegetables, turning or flipping to get a consistent char.
 (I like to put the tomatoes and tomatillos on a tray so the juices will be kept as well.)

 - Put the peppers in a bowl, cover with saran wrap and set aside.